RodneyShag/Parallel_programming/readme.md

 These are collections that can have code that can be executed either in sequential or parallel: `GenIteratble[T]`, `GenSeq[T]`, `GenSet[T]`, `GenMap[K, V]`

-`15251` is a sample palindrome.
-This method searches for the largest palindrome in a sequence.
+`15251` is a sample palindrome. `largestPalindrome` searches for the largest palindrome in a sequence:

 ```scala
 def largestPalindrome(xs: GenSeq[Int]): Int = {